 IPR&D related to TJ103 was subsequently determined to have a finite useful life as a result of an out-licensing arrangement.
 Consequently, the Group uses the straight-line method to amortize the asset.
-The amortization for the years ended December 31, 2018, 2019 and 2020 was nil, nil, and RMB1,556 respectively, recognized as research and development expenses in the consolidated statements of comprehensive income (loss).
+The amortization for the years ended December 31, 2019, 2020 and 2021 was nil, 1,556, and RMB778 respectively.
 The estimated amortization expense for each of the five succeeding fiscal years is RMB778.

-On September 15, 2020, I-Mab Hong Kong and Genexine, Inc. entered into amendments to Intellectual Property License Agreement with I-Mab Hangzhou to assign and transfer all the rights and obligations related to TJ102 to I-Mab Biopharma (Hangzhou) Limited ("I-Mab Hangzhou"), pursuant to an equity transfer and investment agreement entered into between I-Mab Hong Kong and various parties (see Note 9).
+On September 15, 2020, I-Mab Hong Kong and Genexine, Inc. entered into amendments to Intellectual Property License Agreement with I-Mab Hangzhou to assign and transfer all the rights and obligations related to TJ102 to I-Mab Biopharma (Hangzhou) Limited ("I-Mab Hangzhou"), pursuant to an equity transfer and investment agreement entered into between I-Mab Hong Kong and various parties (see Note 10).

-As of December 31, 2019 and 2020, there was no impairment of the value of the Group's intangible assets.
+As of December 31, 2020 and 2021, there was no impairment of the value of the Group's intangible assets.